Trail descriptions in and around the San Francisco Bay Area

 Demo Forest (Braille Trail)

-Possibly the most-often-ridden route at this prime mountain biking destination, which traverses the most popular Braille Trail.
+What used to be the most-often-ridden route at this prime mountain biking destination before Flow Trail was added.
+It descends the steep and technical Braille Trail.

 Fun